 Presentation Tips for English Learners

-Last Updated on February 5, 2022 by Estrella
+Last Updated on October 21, 2024 by Estrella

-How to feel relaxed in your presentation
+How to feel relaxed when you make a presentation

 Is it a good idea to memorize your presentation?